-For the 2017 – 2018 academic year, the staff of Brief Policy Perspectives is:
+For the 2018 – 2019 academic year, the staff of Brief Policy Perspectives is:

 Jennifer Spangler is a first-year Master of Public Administration candidate at the Trachtenberg School.
 She is a lifelong Marylander; she grew up in Hagerstown (located in Western Maryland) and went to the University of Maryland, College Park (Go Terps!), where she majored in Government and Politics and Criminology.
 Before coming to GW, she worked as a legal assistant at an energy law firm and held internships in federal and state government.
 Jennifer plans to focus her studies on state and local government management, or on management and communications generally.
 In her free time, she enjoys reading and exploring the D.C. restaurant scene.

-Travis Reginal is a first-year MPA candidate in GW’s Trachtenberg School and is a research assistant at the Urban Institute where he conducts criminal justice research.
+Travis Reginal is a second-year MPA candidate in GW’s Trachtenberg School and is a research assistant at the Urban Institute where he conducts criminal justice research.
 He is a graduate of Yale University where he studied sociology and education studies.
 Travis has written and spoken on the matter of low-income, first-generation college students for a number of outlets such as the New York Times, PA Times, NBC News, and American RadioWorks.

 Jennifer Hyde is a first-year Master of Public Policy with Women’s, Gender and Sexuality Studies candidate at George Washington.
 She is originally from Massachusetts where she received her undergraduate degree in International Affairs from Gordon College.
 Jennifer currently works as both a Graduate Teaching Assistant and Research Assistant at GW.
 She plans to focus her studies on women’s development in post-communist Eastern Europe.